Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

     - Validation as other shapefiles

-## When initial validation fails
+### When initial validation fails

-If any errors are gathered through the validation step, the import process should fail, the project should be marked as incomplete (and the only action allowed on it should be the deletion of the project itself), and all the temporary uploaded data should be deleted (honouring the feature flag that allows to keep temporary files on the filesystem); users should be able to see the list of errors gathered through the validation step (via the status endpoint for the project).
+If any errors are gathered through the validation step, the import process should fail, the project should be marked as incomplete (and the only action allowed on it should be the deletion of the project itself), and all the temporary uploaded data should be deleted (honouring the feature flag that allows to keep temporary files on the filesystem); users should be able to see the list of errors gathered through the validation step (via the validation results endpoint for the project).

-## Importing data
+### Importing data

 If the validation step was successful, any warnings gathered through it should be available to users via the status endpoint for the shell project, as part